al-mehedi-hasan-afridi/House-Sales-Analysis-Using-Tableau/README.md

 - Most houses fall within the lower-to-mid price range, indicating affordability in this area.

 ### 3. Average Price by Area:
-- The map visualization highlights significant regional variation in house prices.
+- The map visualization highlights significant regional variations in house prices.
-- Certain areas close to **Seattle** and along the **Puget Sound** show higher house prices, while inland and rural areas are less expensive.
+- Certain areas close to **Seattle** and along **Enumclaw** show higher house prices, while inland and rural areas are less expensive.

 ### 4. View vs. Condition:
 - Homes with **excellent views** and in **very good condition** fetch the highest average price, at approximately **$1.18M**.